The Way to the King

 Summary of the Book of Psalms

-- Psalm 1: The way of the righteous vs. the wicked.
+- Psalm 1: The contrast between the righteous and the wicked.

 - Psalm 23: The Lord as a shepherd, providing comfort and guidance.

-- Psalm 51: A penitential psalm expressing repentance and a plea for mercy.
+- Psalm 51: A penitential psalm expressing repentance and seeking forgiveness.

 - Psalm 100: A call to worship and thanksgiving.